- Who We Are

 - Hearing aid.
 Members are entitled to one hearing aid every three years.

 - The Fund will issue you a hearing aid voucher that explains the details of the plan.
+Members can order the voucher either online or by calling the hotline at 1-212-539-0539.

 - Death benefit.
 When you enroll in the UFT Welfare Fund, you should designate a beneficiary in case of death.